yU93r/SteamEmu/post_build/README.release.md

 * `bot_center`
 * `bot_right`

-Check the exaxmple files in the `steam_settings` folder
+Check the example files in the `steam_settings` folder

 ---

 ## Auto accept game/lobby invites:
+**Note: at the moment this feature is only enabled in the experimental builds**
+---

 When the overlay is enabled and working, you can bypass it and auto-accept invites (lobby or game) from a list of Steam IDs (SteamID64 format).
 The configuration file `auto_accept_invite.txt` allows you to do that, it works like this: